DatUser/DX12_grind/README.md

 - [ ] - Create an InputLayout class to handle `stride` and `offset`
 - [ ] - Add CommandList system
+- [ ] - Use PSOs and create a wrapper for pipeline state
 - [ ] - Create Transform structure
 - [ ] - Add RenderState enum to Mesh to track when to upload buffer/render/...
+- [ ] - Add a submesh abstraction

 ### Secondary tasks